If you have come across this article, you are likely planning to get some money in the bank.

 Who doesn’t want more of those things?

-Additionally, you can use your newfound riches to care for family, friends, and most importantly, yourself!
+You can use your returns to care for family, friends, and, most importantly, yourself!

-So, whether you are in the process of saving or have a couple thousand dollars tucked away…
+So, whether you are saving your money or have a couple of thousand dollars tucked away…

 …you will need to understand how to build your investment portfolio.